Are Walk-In Tubs Tax Deductible?

 Key insights

-The cost of a walk-in tub might be tax deductible if it's deemed medically necessary by a health care professional.
+The cost of a walk-in tub might be tax deductible if a medical professional deems it medically necessary.

 Jump to insight